 Most ATMs in Peru do not charge you a transaction fee -- but your bank back home probably does.
 This charge is often between $5 and $10 for every withdrawal (sometimes more).
 There might also be an additional 1 to 3 percent transaction fee on all credit and debit card withdrawals abroad.
 You should ask your bank about ATM fees in Peru before you travel.

-GlobalNet ATMs do charge a withdrawal fee (a surcharge of about $2 or $3, I believe).
+GlobalNet ATMs do charge a withdrawal fee.
 You’ll find these ATMs in Lima airport; if you need to withdraw cash on arrival, avoid GlobalNet and look for another option with lower/no fees (you’ll find a few alternatives inside the airport).

 All Peruvian ATMs have a maximum withdrawal limit.
 This can be as low as S/.400 ($130), but S/.700 ($225) is more common.
 Your bank might also have a daily maximum withdrawal limit in place, so ask before you travel.